pavelmc/amake/README.md

 ## Features ##

-* This is Linux only tool, developed in Ubuntu 16.04 TLS, and must work with other linux with no problem.
+* This is Linux only tool, developed in Ubuntu 16.04 LTS, and must work with other linux with no problem.
 * Full arduino integration: same folder structure, same tools, same software.
 * You need only to know 3 things:
     * What is your board